GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Implementation

 Security neuron identification is implemented as a supervised security classification task.
 Given a code snippet, the model is prompted to output a binary decision indicating whether the code is \emph{secure} or \emph{insecure}.
 To avoid introducing additional classification heads, the task is formulated using the model’s native token prediction mechanism.
 Specifically, the model is prompted such that the final token corresponds to a binary choice.
 From the model’s output logits $\mathbf{z} \in \mathbb{R}^{T \times |\mathcal{V}|}$, we extract the logits at the final token position and restrict them to the vocabulary entries corresponding to the ASCII tokens ``0'' and ``1''.
 This yields a binary logit vector $\hat{\mathbf{z}} \in \mathbb{R}^{2}$, which is optimized using a standard cross-entropy loss against the ground-truth security label.
-This formulation ensures that gradient signals reflect security-related reasoning without introducing additional trainable components.

-To compute neuron-level importance scores, we attach backward hooks to all linear layers in the transformer, including attention projection layers and feed-forward layers.
+To compute neuron-level security scores, we attach backward hooks to all linear layers in the transformer.
 During backpropagation, each hook receives the gradient of the loss with respect to the layer output.
 For a given layer, the output gradient tensor has the shape $\mathbf{G} \in \mathbb{R}^{B \times T \times d}$, where $B$ is the batch size, $T$ is the sequence length, and $d$ is the hidden dimension.
 To obtain a single importance contribution per neuron, we flatten the batch and sequence dimensions and compute the mean absolute gradient for each hidden dimension:

-Eq.~\ref{eq:neuron_importance} is repeated for each training sample, and per-sample contributions are accumulated in CPU memory to reduce GPU overhead.
+Eq.~\eqref{eq:neuron_importance} is repeated for each training sample, and per-sample contributions are accumulated in CPU memory to reduce GPU overhead.
 Next, gradient importance values are averaged across all samples.
 This aggregation reduces variance in neuron selection across samples.
 Finally, for each layer, the top-$k$ neurons with the highest importance scores are selected as security neurons.
 The resulting indices and importance values are serialized to disk for reuse.